 Now, I need to ask about how the HMB bowls should be cared for by the customer.
 Can you break it down into a couple easy steps for us?

 After each use, wash the bowl with warm water and soap, then after washing it, just let it air dry.
 After you wash your bowl 5 to 6 times eventually, the wood will start to dry out a little bit.
 We highly recommend retreating your bowl—we use a product we've been making for over 40 years called Bees Oil.
 It's a mixture of food safe mineral oil and beeswax, but you can also use food safe mineral oil, walnut oil, or coconut oil, too.

 Treat the bowl with a lint free cloth, the entire bowl inside and outside.
 Let it sit for a few minutes and then wipe off any excess oil.
 That's really the only care that you should have!

 So with that said, tell us about the HBM Lifetime Warranty.

-With all of our partners, including East Fork, if a customer takes proper care of their bowl, meaning hand washing it with warm water and soap, never putting it in the dishwasher, and periodically treating it, and if the bowl randomly cracks, send a photo to East Fork’s customer care team.
+With all of our partners, including East Fork, if a customer takes proper care of their bowl, meaning hand washing it with warm water and soap, never putting in the dishwasher, and periodically treating it, and it randomly cracks, send a photo to East Fork’s customer care team.
 They can forward the photo to us, and we will replace it for free.
 We have that lifetime guarantee because it's an heirloom piece.
 It's going to be a piece that you can pass down from generation to generation.